top of page

 • An employee who uses lunch breaks for quick workouts or mindfulness exercises to stay energized

-These examples show how small changes can create meaningful improvements in daily life.
+These examples show how small changes can create meaningful improvements in our daily lives.

 Comments